طائرات السيادة الجوية

 Iraqi Shia militiamen are trying to stop IS from reaching Baghdad

-This small contribution is itself a reflection of our compared to more than four times this number 25 years ago.
+This small contribution is itself a reflection of our shrinking air force, which only has seven combat-capable squadrons compared to more than four times this number 25 years ago.

 Eight Tornados are already deployed in Afghanistan.
 Even adding in Britain's surveillance aircraft, this pales in comparison with the array of firepower the US has deployed, including drones, cruise missiles and five different types of combat-capable aircraft.